Update for students about coronavirus (COVID-19). Read more

-During the 18-hour online course, over a set term of 10 weeks, you'll work at your own pace to learn how to recognise the signs of domestic and family violence, respond to someone experiencing domestic and family violence, and know about the best practice methods should be used to refer people on to the most appropriate support service.
+During this self-paced 6 week course you will learn how to recognise the signs of domestic and family violence, respond to someone experiencing domestic and family violence, and understand the best practice methods used to refer people on to the most appropriate support service.

 To get a competent mark, you will be required to work online through lessons and complete assessment questions within the term duration.
 Participants marked competent will receive a Statement of Attainment for the unit of competency CHCDFV001 - Recognise and Respond Appropriately to Domestic and Family Violence apart from all the other benefits.